openactive/booking-api-reference-implementation/README.md

 - 'orderLeases'
 - 'completedOrders'

-They are omitted in the API returns, but are present in the JSON-LD representations of Events stored in the filesystem.
-These properties must NOT be used in a live implementation
+They are stripped from the API returns, but are present in the JSON-LD representations of Events stored in the filesystem.
+These properties must NOT be used in a live implementation.

 ## Installation/setup instructions